Zest-studi-o/Gamer-Quiz/README.md

 - As a returning visitor, I want to select the level of difficulty so that I can play in different modes and test further my knowledge.

 #### Frequent Visitor Goals
-- As a frequent visitor, I want to select the level of difficulty so that I can unlock as many questions as posible to improve.
+- As a frequent visitor, I want to select the level of difficulty so that I can unlock as many questions as possible to improve.
 - As a frequent visitor, I want to be able to log my scores so I can track my progress and get a high rank in the leaderboards.

 ---